singingwolfboy/flask-misaka/docs/index.rst

 .. autofunction:: markdown

 .. autoclass:: Misaka
-   :members: __init__, render
+   :members: __init__, init_app, render

 Options
 -------
 Misaka is very customizable, and `supports many Markdown extensions
 <http://misaka.61924.nl/api/>`_.
 Flask-Misaka provides a nicer API for these
 extensions.
-All functions in the public API accept the following boolean arguments, all of which default to False:
+All functions in the public API (except :py:meth:`Misaka.init_app`) accept the following boolean arguments, all of which default to False:

 +-----------------------+-------------------------------------------------------+
 | Option Name           | Description                                           |